 marianne pettis, stewardship coordinator

 Marianne Pettis joined LSLT in June of 2016 as the Stewardship Coordinator.
-Marianne previously worked for the Robinson Foundation and the Howard County Conservancy in Howard County MD.
+Marianne previously worked as Director of the James and Anne Robinson Foundation and Assistant Director of the Howard County Conservancy in Howard County, MD.
 She brings more than 25 years of experience in resource management, land conservation, environmental education and non-profit management experience.

 SUZANNE KETCHAM, STEWARDSHIP MANAGER